Bundeswehr remains under fire for far-right extremism | DW | 23.03.2021

 Philip S. was dismissed from the Bundeswehr and handed a two-year sentence on parole for offences against the War Weapons Control Act

 The negative headlines have hit the erstwhile elite force hard, says Hans-Peter Bartels.
 The vast majority of the KSK soldiers are definitely not anti-democratic, says the former armed forces commissioner.
-And: "When you really sit down and listen to what they have to say, then there is a real sense of bitterness that they can be dismissed by all and sundry as a hotbed of far-right extremism."
+"When you really sit down and listen to what they have to say, then there is a real sense of bitterness that they can be dismissed by all and sundry as a hotbed of far-right extremism," he says.

 Still, the fact that a reform process might finally be underway does not mean that there have not been any more demoralizing headlines.